ivanblaskic/NewCompilerSpring2019/README.md

 + Write a dozen test R1 programs.
 + Extend your interpreter from R0 to R1.
 + Extend your random generation function from R0 to R1.
---> January 31st, 10:48am
++ Write some R1-specific optimizer tests.
-Write some R1-specific optimizer tests.
++ Extend your optimizer from R0 to R1.
-Extend your optimizer from R0 to R1.
+--> January 31st, 8:20pm
 Define data types for X0 program ASTs.
 Write an emitter for X0 programs.
 Build a test suite of a dozen X0 programs.